Last updated: Version 7.3b (June 10, 2026)

 The new v7 hypothesis is that the Ptolemaic Abnoba Mons corresponds to a pre-deformation unified crustal block encompassing the modern Taunus, Odenwald, Spessart, Rhön, and pre-Vogelsberg basement, and that the modern fragmentation is the direct geomorphological result of the 6th-century deformation.
 The northern boundary of the mobile southern segment is the HTBF; the southern boundary is approximated by the Wiesloch–Aschaffenburg–Schlüchtern–Bad Kissingen fault zone system.

-Applying an inverse rotation of $+22°$ (CW) about $P$ to recover the pre-deformation position of the Amorbach reference yields:
+Applying an inverse rotation of (CW) about to recover the pre-deformation position of the Amorbach reference yields:

 The pre-deformation inter-source distance between the Rhenus and Danubius sources: